Claywatkins8/App-Tracker/README.md

 ### Description

 The Application Tracker App will take in any job application you have submitted online or in person, and track key components of this process.
-The user interface of the app makes it seemless to find all applications you have subbmited by company, date, or all applicactions.
-The app will track the following metrics:
+The user interface of the app makes it seemless to find all applications you have subbmited by company, date, or all applicactions.The app will track the following metrics:

 - Job title
 - Company
 - Location
 - Full description
-- Referances and their contact info / any notes
+- References and their contact info / any notes
-- Resume & cover letter used for application
+- Resume & cover letter used for application- Date applied
-- Date applied
 - Job posting URL

 ### Home Page

-When the user visits the Home Page of the app, they are greeted with a page that has a breif description of the app and a link to add a application.
+When the user visits the Home Page of the app, they are greeted with a page that has a brief description of the app and a link to add an application.

 <img src="WireFrames/Application Tracker - Home Page.png">